boringops-hq/boringops-hq.github.io/index.md

 - **Discipline**: Enforce consistency, standards, and stewardship.
 - **Principle**: Recognize that innovation thrives when the foundation is solid.

-This is the steady ground that makes progress possible.
+This is the ground progress is built on.

 We call it **BoringOps**.